-- The Dog Bites Back: Has been the "rookie" who has put up the most fight against Decade
+- The Dog Bites Back: He's been the "rookie" who has put up the most fight against Decade.

-- We Used to Be Friends: With Adam Page, prior to him joining Decade
+- We Used to Be Friends: With Adam Page, prior to him joining the Decade.

 - Bash Brothers: Had some success with Bobby Dempsey, but they never really became a tag team

 - Bare Your Midriff: During the All Night Express Entrance